RakhithJK/BishopFox-sliver-wiki/Port-Forwarding.md

 ## Tunneled Port Forwarding

-Tunneled port forwarding can be done over any C2 transport, and should work out of the box:
+Tunneled port forwarding can be done over any C2 transport, and should work out of the box.
+Interact with the session you'd like to port forward through and use the `portfwd add` command:

 ```
 sliver (STUCK_ARTICLE) > portfwd add --remote 10.10.10.10:22

 [*] Port forwarding 127.0.0.1:8080 -> 10.10.10.10:22
 ```

+By default all port forwards will be bound to the `127.0.0.1` interface, but you can override this using the `--local` flag.
+Port forwarding also works in `multiplayer` mode and will forward ports to your local system.

 ## WireGuard Port Forwarding